Shashwatsingh22/CloudFormation-Script-CI-CD/README.md

 ```
 * Firstly you need to setup the tool through which you would like to validate cf-template (In this scenrio I prefred to use LocalStack).
 * Configure the Jenkins.
+* All the Required Script are inside the utils branch.
 ```

 ## Contributing